-Thanks to advances in detection and treatment, more than 15.5 million cancer survivors alive in the US.
+As of January 1, 2016, there were estimated to be more than 15.5 million cancer survivors alive in the US.
 This number is expected to grow to more than 20 million by 2026 due to both advances in early detection and treatment and the growth and aging of the population.
-The increasing numbers of cancer survivors living well beyond their initial diagnosis have increased awareness of cancer survivorship, but much remains to be learned about the issues faced by survivors.
-The Society can be more effective in addressing the health-related needs of cancer survivors if we better understand the issues they face.
+The increasing numbers of cancer survivors living well beyond their initial diagnosis have increased awareness of cancer survivorship, but much remains to be learned about the issues survivors face.
 We know that the majority of people diagnosed with early-stage cancer can expect their overall health and functioning to return to normal not long after completion of treatment, although some will experience problems that persist over time.
 Survivors of certain cancer types or those diagnosed at a later stage are more likely to have impaired physical, psychological, or social functioning.
 In addition to fear of recurrence, survivors are at increased risk for new cancers.
 Survivors may have difficulty returning to former roles, such as those in the workplace or as parents, or finding health or life insurance.
 Although research has begun to document the issues faced by cancer survivors, many questions remain.
 What are the problems of cancer survivors, and how common are these issues?
 Do they vary by cancer type or stage at diagnosis?
 How long do problems persist?
 Do side effects unexpectedly emerge years after treatment, or do they persist from the point of treatment on?

 The Survivorship and Quality of Life Research program focuses on promoting optimal physical, emotional, and social health among cancer patients, survivors, and caregivers to achieve the ACS goal of improving their quality of life.
 A cancer diagnosis often leads to distressing symptoms and informational needs.
 This program of research investigates the adjustment of cancer survivors and their caregivers who may experience physical, emotional, and social deficits as the result of the disease and its treatment.
 In addition, this program works with other ACS staff to inform ACS programs designed to provide emotional and informational support for cancer survivors and their loved ones.
 Studies in this area include: